Skip to main content

 New York: Random House Studio, 2024.
 Picture Book.

-This is a beautiful book (that won a Caldecott Honor) about soba deliverymen who goes around the city delivering a tower of trays holding noodles people have ordered.
-And of course, there is one particular soba deliveryman that is special to the children in this book who watch for him to come to their house.
-Kids who like to try their hand at physical feats and love the idea of a family spending time together slurping noodles, this is a great book to read.
+This is a beautiful book (that won a Caldecott Honor) about soba deliverymen who go around the city delivering towers of trays holding noodles people have ordered.
+And of course, there is one particular soba deliveryman that is special to the children in this book, who watch for him to come to their house.
+Kids who like to try their hand at physical feats and love the idea of a family spending time together slurping noodles, will think this is a great book to read.

 Comments